ucki/autooscpexam/README.md

 # autooscpexam

-It is finally here: The OWASP Auto Exam script !
+It is finally here: The OSCP Auto Exam script !

 During my last exam attempt I failed because my bad time management.
 So I decided to speed things up and coded my whole methodology and thinking in one script.